Myoclonus epilepsy with ragged-red fibers

 • Other manifestations can include mild eyelid ptosis, nasal stuffiness, reduced exercise tolerance, and prolonged or retrograde ejaculation. |

-All cases of dopamine beta-hydroxylase deficiency have been diagnosed in late childhood or adulthood with the appearance of severe orthostatic hypotension and noradrenergic failure (55).
-Retrospective case histories have demonstrated difficulties in the perinatal period, including delay in opening of eyes, ptosis of the eyelids, hypotension, hypothermia, and hypoglycemia (43).
+All cases of dopamine beta-hydroxylase deficiency have been diagnosed in late childhood or adulthood with the appearance of severe orthostatic hypotension and noradrenergic failure (58).
+Dopamine beta-hydroxylase deficiency has not been recognized in early life, and the spectrum of clinical features in the neonatal period and in infancy is poorly understood.
+Retrospective case histories of cases identified at older ages have demonstrated difficulties in the perinatal period, including vomiting, dehydration, delay in opening of eyes, ptosis of the eyelids, hypotension, hypothermia, and hypoglycemia (46; 16; 37).
 It is still unclear whether the patients surviving into adulthood are typical or whether they represent the "best case scenario," with more severe forms of the disease being incompatible with life.
-Long-term survival, even in the absence of treatment, is possible, as demonstrated by a 73-year-old man with the disorder who has had untreated orthostatic hypotension since childhood (11).
+Long-term survival, even without treatment, is possible, as demonstrated by a 73-year-old man with the disorder who has had untreated orthostatic hypotension since childhood (11).

-A history of spontaneous abortions and stillbirths is reported in mothers of affected patients, but available reports are so limited that controlled studies have not be done to prove that these occur at abnormal frequencies (31; 43).
-However, mortality in homozygous embryos from "knockout" dopamine beta-hydroxylase-deficient mice is high, with only 5% of progeny reaching adulthood (51).
-Norepinephrine-deficient mice also are highly susceptible to seizure-inducing stimuli and have altered cellular immunity (01; 50).
+A history of spontaneous abortions and stillbirths is reported in mothers of affected patients, but available reports are so limited that controlled studies have not been done to prove these occur at abnormal frequencies (33; 46).
+However, mortality in homozygous embryos from "knockout" dopamine beta-hydroxylase-deficient mice is high, with only 5% of progeny reaching adulthood (54).
+Norepinephrine-deficient mice also are highly susceptible to seizure-inducing stimuli and have altered cellular immunity (01; 53).

 Symptoms of the disease progressively worsen with age.
-Children have had postural hypotension and syncope (42; 33).
-In adolescence and early adulthood there are striking orthostatic reductions in intraocular pressure and mean arterial blood pressure (38).
-Blood pressure is low to normal in the supine position (43), but due to profound orthostatic hypotension patients are usually unable to stand motionless for more than 30 seconds.
-In many cases there is also mild eyelid ptosis, nasal stuffiness, reduced exercise tolerance, and prolonged or retrograde ejaculation (04; 33; 43; 38).
+Children have had postural hypotension and syncope (45; 35).
+In adolescence and early adulthood, there are striking orthostatic reductions in intraocular pressure and mean arterial blood pressure (41).
+Blood pressure is low to normal in the supine position (46), but due to profound orthostatic hypotension (falling below 80 mm Hg on standing with a compensatory increase in heart rate), patients usually cannot stand motionless for more than 30 seconds.
+In many cases, there is also mild eyelid ptosis, nasal stuffiness, reduced exercise tolerance, and prolonged or retrograde ejaculation (04; 35; 46; 41).
+By early adulthood, individuals have profound orthostatic hypotension, greatly reduced exercise tolerance, eyelid ptosis, and nasal stuffiness (16).
+Presyncopal symptoms are typical but not specific to this disorder: they include dizziness, blurred vision, dyspnea, nuchal discomfort, and chest pain; symptoms may worsen in hot environments or after heavy meals, exercise, or alcohol ingestion (16).

 Individuals with dopamine beta-hydroxylase deficiency do not have major cognitive deficits.
-A systematic investigation of neurocognitive function in 5 patients with dopamine beta-hydroxylase deficiency, performed both on and off of medication, found no substantial deficit in cognitive performance, with the exception of a temporal-attention deficit in individuals off of medication (20).
+A systematic investigation of neurocognitive function in five patients with dopamine beta-hydroxylase deficiency, performed both on and off of medication, found no substantial deficit in cognitive performance except a temporal-attention deficit in individuals off of medication (21).

 A single woman had no symptoms until the age of 61 years.
-Idiopathic dysautonomic orthostatic hypotension was diagnosed at this time.
-Her condition worsened, and falls became frequent, resulting in 3 femoral fractures over a period of 3 years.
+Idiopathic dysautonomic orthostatic hypotension was diagnosed at this time (18).
+Her condition worsened, and falls became frequent, resulting in three femoral fractures over a period of 3 years.
 A transvenous coronary-sinus atrial demand pacemaker was implanted with temporary improvement; however, the patient became bedridden at the age of 79 years.
 At age 83, supine blood pressure was 120/60 mmHg.
 On standing, systolic pressure fell to 40 mmHg, and diastolic pressure could not be measured.
 Plasma catecholamine analysis was consistent with dopamine beta-hydroxylase deficiency, and confirmation of the diagnosis was obtained by discovery of low dopamine beta-hydroxylase activity in plasma.
-Treatment with droxidopa (dl-threo-dihydroxyphenylserine, L-DOPS) normalized plasma norepinephrine levels, increased upright blood pressure to 90/60mmHg, and allowed her to walk with assistance (17).
+Treatment with droxidopa (dl-threo-dihydroxyphenylserine, L-DOPS) normalized plasma norepinephrine levels, increased upright blood pressure to 90/60mmHg, and allowed her to walk with assistance.

 • Dopamine beta-hydroxylase deficiency is an autosomal recessive disorder due to a mutation in the DBH gene on chromosome 9q34. | |